Women’s strike gets underway across Switzerland

 The protests organised by trade unions come almost three decades after a 1991 strike, when women demanded that a constitutional article on equality of the sexes be translated into concrete legislation.

-Still now, women say, unequal treatment persists – including lower pay (women on average earn 20% less than men), professional and other condescension, and societal glass ceilings.
+Still now, women say, unequal treatment persists – including lower pay (women on average earn 20% less than men), professional and daily condescension, and societal glass ceilings.

 + The statistics underpinning women’s dissatisfaction in Switzerland

-And although the climactic demonstrations – which are expecting big turnouts – are happening in Swiss cities later on Friday afternoon/evening, events and demonstrations have been taking place across the country since the morning.
+And although the larger demonstrations – which are expecting big turnouts – are happening in Swiss cities later on Friday afternoon/evening, events and demonstrations have been taking place across the country since the morning.

 Church bells tolled at 11.00 to mark the official beginning of the strike in several cities and towns; in Lausanne, women gathered during the night for a symbolic burning of objects such as bras and ties; in Zurich, a giant sculpture of a clitoris was paraded across the city.